 How To Mine Ethereum

 Why Should You Mine Ethereum?

 People mine cryptocurrencies to earn a reward.
 The process of receiving rewards for verifying blocks on the blockchain can be profitable if the value of a coin like ether increases.
-Also, developers pay miners gas fees (ether) to verify applications.
+Also, developers pay miners gas fees (Ether) to verify applications.

 So, the best option for Ethereum mining would be GPU mining.
-A prospective miner would need a computer with a motherboard with enough slots for multiple GPUs, a mid-range CPU, at least 4GB RAM, a suitable power supply with enough wattage to handle lengthy computing.
+A prospective miner would need a computer with a motherboard with enough slots for multiple GPUs, a mid-range CPU, at least 4GB RAM, and a suitable power supply with enough wattage to handle lengthy computing.